rdhillon1016/java-playground/maven-project/README.md

 The **POM** contains every important piece of information about your project and is essentially one-stop-shopping for finding anything related to your project.

+Every artifact in Maven must be identifiable through a unique combination of three identifiers: `groupId`, `artifactId`, and `version`.
+Each `groupId` should follow Java's package name rules.
+This means it starts with a reversed domain name you control.
+There are many legacy projects that do not follow this convention and instead use single word group IDs.
+However, it will be difficult to get a new single word group ID approved for inclusion in the Maven Central repository.
+You can create as many subgroups as you want.

 ## Lifecycle

 Maven is based around the central concept of a build lifecycle.